lixinW/ship-hats-docs/pipeline-templates.md

 > **Note:** The End-to-End Reference templates are derived from the Bamboo plan templates provided by GovTech SVC Clusters & Technology Management Office (CTMO) in SHIP-HATS 1.0.

+### Mirror Templates

+If you do not have access to GitLab, you may [access mirror templates in BitBucket](https://bitbucket.ship.gov.sg/projects/CLGLAB) for reference only.